smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ### Get Consent
 Some OEMs may wish to ask the driver for consent before a user can control a module.
 This is typically done automatically by the HMI depending on the configuration.
 However, the `SDLGetInteriorVehicleDataConsent` RPC will alert the driver for consent in some OEMs if the module if not free and `allowMultipleAccess` is true. `allowMultipleAccess` is part of the `moduleInfo` in the module object.

 Check the `allowed` property in the `SDLGetInteriorVehicleDataConsentResponse` to see what modules can be controlled.
-Note the order of the `allowed` array is 1-1 of the `moduleIDs` array you passed into the `SDLGetInteriorVehicleDataConsent` RPC.
+Note the order of the `allowed` array is 1-1 with the `moduleIDs` array you passed into the `SDLGetInteriorVehicleDataConsent` RPC.

 !!!
 Note
-Getting consent should always be sent before setting any module data.
-If consent is not granted you should not send any set module data RPC.
+You should always try to get consent before setting any module data.
+If consent is not granted you should not attempt to set any module's data.
 !!!

 @![iOS]